We solve energy and water problems...

 The Water Industry in South Africa is taking strain as a result of water scarcity, inequitable distribution, population growth, increased demand, deteriorating and failing infrastructure, high water losses, high non-revenue water, non-payment, excessive pollution, skills loss, poor information systems, climate change, urbanisation and a lack of funding instruments.

-Energy conservation and the Just Transition from fossil energy to renewable energy are key drivers of our business.
+The Just Transition from fossil energy to renewable energy are key drivers of our business.

 Modern infrastructure owners prefer financed vehicles where the assets are leased as an operational (Opex) expense for a lease period, instead of paying for everything upfront as a capital investment (Capex).
 Alternatively, assets in private ownership are acquired, given it renders adequate bankable returns for its new owners.